qis/horus/readme.md

 - Calculate when to shoot between frames.
 - Instead of using the close kernel a second time, connect contours?
 - Replace low level mouse hook with DirectInput.
+- Blink and 180 turn as Tracer.
+- Infinite flight as Pharah.

 [obs]: https://github.com/obsproject/obs-studio/releases/tag/27.2.4
 [py3]: https://www.python.org/downloads/windows/